Looking for White Van Man

-In 2009 I read about a racehorse owner who named a horse Emma Told Lies, as a reproach to a former employee.
+In 2009 I read about a racehorse owner who named a horse Emma Told Lies, as a reproach to a former employee called Emma.

-So I set up a small web site that purported to sell grass seed.
+So I set up a small web site that purported to sell grass seed for tennis courts.

-Grass lies in courts (tennis, naturally) and I gave the names of the conspirators to the different varieties that lie in courts.
+I attached the names of the conspirators to the grass seed mixtures that lie in courts (tennis courts, naturally).